pixelnest/pixelnest.github.io/_posts/2018-03-06-announcing-steredenn-ama-on-reddit-and-new-ost.md

 Finally, the new OST is out!
 You can listen to it on [Bandcamp][sbsost] right now.

-It's still the awesome work from the fabulous [Zander Noriega][zander], the original compositor behind the [Steredenn soundtrack][sost].
+It's still the awesome work from the fabulous [Zander Noriega][zander], the original composer behind the [Steredenn soundtrack][sost].

 This version includes all the original tracks, as well as 3 new tracks for Binary Stars version: